 It’s important to note with optional tipping, you are in control of what you pay.
 But you may be tempted to set a high default or tip generously, and that may run you into a dangerously high APR.
 By making tips optional, these apps may not be bound to state regulations that traditional payday loan services are.

 Why does APR matter so much?

-In the last few years, several states have set limits to payday loan interest rates to protect consumers from getting in over their heads with a high-cost loan.
+In the last few years, several states have set limits to single-pay payday loan interest rates to protect consumers from getting in over their heads with a high-cost loan.
 Too high of interest rates can be costly and difficult to pay off.
 You may not be guaranteed these same protections with tip-based alternative loans.

 Any others?
 You bet.